Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 This step gathers the genotyped interval VCFs into one final sorted and indexed VCF: these are your new set of variant calls, to replace those created in the Germline-ShortV pipeline.

-Edit the variables 'cohort', 'round' and 'index' in `bsv-R1-S23_final_gather_sort_vcf.pbs`.
-Species with very large chromosomes seem to fail when attempting to write zipped VCF for this (and some other) GATK steps.
-Set 'index=CSI' for these species, and 'index=BAI' for all other species.
+Species with very large chromosomes seem to fail when attempting to write zipped VCF for this (and some other) GATK steps, so index=CSI should have ben set in setup step 0.

 Run the following: